Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 We don’t know which timeline will obtain.
 The “Realistic” column represents our best estimate given current trajectories, but:

-- A breakthrough (like SPARC hitting targets ahead of schedule) could accelerate by decades
+• A breakthrough (like SPARC achieving Q>1 in 2027, right on schedule) could accelerate by decades

 Here’s why this uncertainty doesn’t invalidate the framework: the Unscarcity architecture is timeline-agnostic.
 It works whether abundance arrives in 2045 or 2095.
 The institutions, the protocols, the social contracts—they don’t depend on fusion arriving on a specific date.